Financial-Times/o-brand/README.md

 );
 ```

+#### Brand Settings

 Settings hold boolean values to indicate which variants a brand supports.
 Settings are `false` by default.
-A brand should not output styles for a variant if the brand does not explicitly support it.
+A component should not output styles for a variant if the current brand does not explicitly support it.
 To indicate support of an "inverse" variant a brand may include configuration like so:

 ```scss
 $settings: (